Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Purity

 At level 15, your body forcibly rejects harmful influences as incongruent with your greater plan.
-At the end of each of your turns, remove an additional stack of each condition.
+At the end of each of your turns, remove an additional stack of each ailment.

 ## Reincarnation